JackTGarland/DHT-22-Guide/README.md

 I was not a fan of the guides that were out there so I set out to make my own building off the guides.

 There are two forms of this, the basic and advanced.
+The basic has comments from 3 years ago.
+I've learned more since then so the Advanced options have less comments and being honest was written with AI help.

 The Basic will just print the information and write it to a text file that will just keep growing till it reaches max file size.
 UNLESS You use the renamer script